Skip to main content

 • Genomic testing for this common variant should be undertaken in any patient who presents with a possible mitochondrial condition.

-• Unaffected individuals may present with a family history of an adult-onset genetic condition.
-Where signs and/or symptoms suggestive of that condition are not present in the patient, it is usually recommended that the patient is not tested and is instead referred to a local clinical genetics service for predictive testing.
+• Unaffected individuals may present with a family history of a mitochondrial condition.
+Where signs and/or symptoms suggestive of that condition are not present in the patient, it is usually recommended that the patient is not tested and is instead referred to a local clinical genetics service for predictive (also known as pre-symptomatic) testing.
+This will allow discussion about the management implications for their own health including reproductive options.

 What do you need to do?